Fourier-based Inversion of Partial X-ray Transforms in n Dimensions: Example applications of the results in 3 dimensions

 Consider a scan with a spherical source locus of radius $R > 0$, as approximated by the discrete trajectory in \cite{bauer2021}.
-A flat square detector of height and width $W$ is oriented opposite the source point at a distance $L$, so that measurement lines passing through the sphere are captured; the imaging geometry is as in \cite{bauer2021}.
-The source locus is
+An example illustration of a discretely sampled sphere is in fig.~\ref{fig:trajectories_lds_sphere}.
+A flat square detector of height and width $W$ is oriented opposite the source point at a distance $L > R$, so that measurement lines passing through the sphere are captured.
+The imaging geometry is depicted in fig.~\ref{fig:ex_cone_spher}.
+The source locus $X$ is the sphere expressed by:

-We assume a uniform 2-dimensional density of $C$ projections per unit area on this sphere (for a total of $4 \pi R^2 C$ projections).
-So, the distribution $\chi$ of source points in $\mathbb R^3$ is given by
+and is illustrated in fig.~\ref{fig:ex_cone_spher_a}.
+We assume a uniform 2-dimensional density of $c/(4 \pi R^2)$ source points per unit area on this sphere (for a total of $c$ projections).
+This corresponds to a 3D source-point density function $\chi$ which is given in spherical polar coordinates by: